IntrospectiveSystems/introspectivesystems.github.io/_pages/01_basics/0101_systems.md

 that are run as a single process using the xGraph core functionality.

 A **system definition** includes a **system structure** and the **system cache**.
-For information on how to get started building xGraph systems, see [Building an xGraph System](/building-systems/).
+For information on how to get started building xGraph systems, see [Generating Systems](/generating-systems/).

 The **system structure** is a JSON object that describes the way a system should be built.
 The system structure object has two parts: `"Sources"`, and `"Modules"`.

-xGraph systems are easy to compile and run using the [xGraph Executable](/getting-started/).
+xGraph systems are easy to compile and run using the [Getting Started](/getting-started/).

 Here is an example of a simple system structure.